elongo/VERTICAL_SWORD/README.md

 # VERTICAL SWORD - JOINING SYSTEM FOR SEISMIC BAMBOO MADE BUILDINGS

-[Request extra documentation clicking here: https://docs.google.com/presentation/d/1i6Y7WNNyaDYWwzJEaOtnihxBKvanofsTyfTvNwutfks/edit?usp=sharing]
+[Request additional documentation here: https://docs.google.com/presentation/d/1i6Y7WNNyaDYWwzJEaOtnihxBKvanofsTyfTvNwutfks/edit?usp=sharing]

 Joinery system is intended to work as a scalable solution, capable of supporting 3-4 stories of a bamboo building, complying with the Colombian building Code NSR-10.